ros/diagnostics/diagnostic_aggregator/README.md

 Any diagnostic item that is not matched by any analyzer will be published by an "Other" analyzer.
 Items created by the "Other" analyzer will go stale after 5 seconds.

+The `critical` parameter makes the aggregator react immediately to a degradation in diagnostic state.
+This is useful if the toplevel state is parsed by a watchdog for example.

 ## Launching
 You can launch the `aggregator_node` like this (see [example.launch.py.in](example/example.launch.py.in)):